Mongol invasions of Japan: Contact

 I hereby leave the matter to Your Highness's careful consideration.

 In early 1269, another mission of 70 Koreans and Mongols arrived on Tsushima Island, demanding an answer from Japan to the khagan's letter.
 The imperial court wanted to respond, but the Kamakura shogunate overruled them.
 A defiant response to the khagan's demands was drafted but ultimately not delivered.

 In late 1270, a final mission was dispatched by Kublai to Japan.
-The mission was led by Yuan official Zhao Liangbi and consisted of 24 scribes.
+The mission was led by the Yuan official Zhao Liangbi and comprised 24 scribes.
 By now, the Japanese were tired of Mongol entreaties.
 Upon their arrival in early 1271, the delegation was confronted by armed samurai and taken into military custody.
 Zhao was freed, but he was denied an audience with the "king of Japan".
 After delivering their letter and receiving no reply, they went home.
 Zhao waited for a response until 1273 before returning to China.
 Irritated and angry, he composed a report for Kublai denigrating the Japanese as mannerless barbarians and urged him not to waste the empire's resources conquering them.

-Japan took seriously the letter brought by the second diplomatic mission to Japan in 1268 as an omen of invasion; Shinto shrines and Buddhist temples were instructed to pray for the repulsion of foreign troops and the central government suspended most of its regular duties to focus on building up defenses around Kyushu.
+Japan took seriously the letter brought by the second diplomatic mission to Japan in 1268 as an omen of invasion; shrines and temples were instructed to pray for the repulsion of foreign troops and the central government suspended most of its regular duties to focus on building up defenses around Kyushu.